Analysis of the Anderson operator: Heat operator of the Anderson operator

+Note that Dahlqvist, Diehl and Driver also considered in \cite{DDD} the parabolic Anderson model equation, however only with smooth initial condition hence they do not provide any insight on the heat kernel of the Anderson operator.
 The next statement follows from the positivity of the heat kernel of $H$ and the Krein-Rutman theorem~\cite[Thm A.1 p.~123]{Smoller}.

-\begin{cor} Almost surely the lowest eigenvalue $\lambda_0(\widehat\xi\,)$ of $H$ is simple with a positive eigenvector. \end{cor}
+\begin{corollary} The lowest eigenvalue $\lambda_0(\widehat\xi\,)$ of $H$ is simple with a positive eigenvector almost surely. \end{corollary}

-(Note that this question was also considered in Chouk \& van Zuijlen's work \cite{CvZ}, however their proof seems incomplete since they used Cannizzaro, Friz \& Gassiat' strong maximum principle \cite{CFG} which requires a continuous initial condition rather than an arbitrary initial condition in $L^2(\mcS)$.
-Proceeding as in the subsubsection~\ref{sss:strongmax} fixes that point.)
+This question was also considered in Chouk and van Zuijlen's work \cite{CvZ}, however their proof seems incomplete since they used Cannizzaro, Friz and Gassiat's strong maximum principle \cite{CFG} which requires a continuous initial condition rather than an arbitrary initial condition in $L^2(\mcS)$.
+See also \cite{MouzardOuhabaz} for a simple construction of the Anderson operator which provides an elementary proof for the spectral gap based on the form domain.

 We now state another corollary of Proposition \ref{PropKernelRegularity} that will be important for us later.
-It only relies on the convergence in the resolvant sense of the renormalized operators to the Anderson Hamiltonian and was already know from previous construction, see for example \cite{Labbe}, if one consider only $L^2$ convergence of the ground state.
-For the convergence in Hölder spaces, the result is new however it can also be obtained with the description from \cite{Mouzard} as well as our approach.
+It only relies on the convergence in the resolvent sense of the renormalized operators to the Anderson Hamiltonian and was already known from previous construction, see for example \cite{Labbe} if one considers only $L^2$ convergence of the ground state.
+For the convergence in Hölder spaces, the result is new, it could also be obtained with the description from \cite{Mouzard}.
+We denote as $v_{0,\eps}$ the positive ground state of the regularized operator